-Five servicemen involved in incident at Indigenous ceremony in Halifax
+Naval commander apologizes after five servicemen disrupt Indigenous ceremony in Halifax

-The military says five men involved in a filmed confrontation at an Indigenous ceremony in Halifax are members of the Canadian Armed Forces, and any misconduct will be addressed.
+The commander of Canada’s East Coast Navy has apologized to the Aboriginal community for a Canada Day confrontation in which Armed Forces members disrupted a ceremony in Halifax.

-The men approached a spiritual event honouring the suffering of Indigenous Peoples on Canada Day, at a statue of Halifax’s controversial founder, Edward Cornwallis.
+Rear Admiral John Newton said he has spoken to five men who approached a spiritual event honouring the suffering of Indigenous Peoples at a statue of Halifax’s controversial founder, Edward Cornwallis.

-The group of men were clad in black polo shirts with yellow piping — one of them carrying a Red Ensign Flag — as they approached singing “God Save the Queen,” according to one Mi’kmaq organizer.
+The group were clad in black polo shirts with yellow piping — one of them carrying a Red Ensign Flag — as they approached singing “God Save the Queen,” according to one Mi’kmaq organizer.
 The Canadian Red Ensign, which bears the Union Jack in the corner, was the national flag until it was replaced by the Maple Leaf design in 1965.

-National Defence spokesman Daniel LeBouthillier confirmed Tuesday that five Forces members were involved in the incident, at least two of whom belong to the Navy.
+The men said they were members of the Proud Boys, a self-declared group of “Western Chauvinists.”

-Lloyd and Wynnyk said they are confident that command teams in the Navy and Army know “what right looks like,” and said their actions will not be shared on social media unless required.
+“I told the young people they had crossed a line where their personal beliefs, their personal ideology — which they are allowed to have — got into the public domain,” Newton, commander of Maritime Forces Atlantic, said Tuesday, standing at the edge of a jetty at HMC Dockyard.

 Cornwallis, as governor of Nova Scotia, founded Halifax in 1749, and soon after issued a bounty on Mi’kmaq scalps in response to an attack on colonists.